upsparkdev/shopify-debut-unavailable-variants/README.md

 If the user changes the first drop down, the second dropdown will reset to the first available option in the second dropdown.

 Step 1:
-Copy the function.js contents to your theme.js file in your Shopify store backend.
+Copy the contents of hideUnavailableOptions.js to your theme.js file in your Shopify store backend.
 The code must be placed between these two methods:
 • _getVariantFromOptions
 • _onSelectChange